 Eventually, the young adult will start to earn a decent living and perhaps purchase a home over time.
 It’s a big step and there are many foundations to lay before settling into a new home.

-Here are some financial tips for young adults to successfully begin a life as a responsible, enterprising and stable individual:
+Here are some financial tips for young adults to successfully begin a life as a responsible, enterprising individual: